AlanAngold/b2c_Basic_pgms/README.txt

 NOTE: Only a few directories have working C-programs (sumer, depth, etc).
 When I have a chance to upgrate
       my b2c program I'll regenerate all the C-programs which should bring some new translations online.

+NOTE: The translator program b2c and all these Basic programs are translated on a linux (Ubuntu) system and
+      may have adjustments that need to be made for other OSes.
+Please let me know about these if you trip across them.

 The following programs are generating C-listings (maybe only partial listings):
     base/3dpltcc
     base/bandit